Meroje/documentation-en/source/understand/sharing.rst

         ),
 	);

-The **Twitter** data catcher require the content nuggets' title.
-URL is optional (but will be used if provided).
+The **Simple Twitter** data catcher require content nuggets featuring at least a title.
+URLs are optional but are used when provided.